Flag of Arkansas: History

-Symbolism
+Design

 The flag's elements have a complex symbolism.
 According to the 1987 state law defining the flag, the diamond represents Arkansas' status as "the only diamond-bearing state in the Union".
 (Crater of Diamonds State Park was the only diamond mine in North America at the time, before more recent discoveries in Colorado and Montana.
-However, the state park is still the only place that the public can search for, and keep, diamonds.)
+However, the state park is still the only place where the public can search for, and keep, diamonds.)

-The number (25) of white stars around the border of the diamond represents Arkansas' position as the 25th state to join the Union.
+The 25 white stars around the border of the diamond represents Arkansas' position as the 25th state admitted to the Union.

 The star above "ARKANSAS" represents the Confederacy, to which Arkansas was admitted on May 18, 1861.

 The three stars below "ARKANSAS" have three separate meanings: